boston-library/blacklight_iiif_search/README.md

 By integrating the URL for this service into your IIIF Presentation manifests, clients/viewers that support the IIIF Content Search API (such as the [Universal Viewer](https://universalviewer.io/)) will be able to provide functionality for searching within a resource and displaying results.

-> :warning:
-> This project is under active development, and still in the "alpha" phase.
-Feedback/comments welcome!

 ## Prerequisites

 Currently highly opinionated towards Solr as the back-end search index.